 You can also discover the UNESCO World Heritage Altamira Caves just a short walk outside of the town.
 At the museum, you can learn all about the prehistoric art that was found and preserved in these amazing caves.

 Santillana del Mar is a very small town, so it’s great for a day trip from a bigger city in the north of Spain.
 It’s only a 30-minute drive from Santander or 1.5 hours from Bilbao, so either of these would be perfect.
 However, you could choose to stay overnight, and there are many quaint and rustic hotels that will enhance your experience.

-Top tip: The historic town centre of Santillana del Mar is completely pedestrianised, so make sure you plan ahead and find the address of a parking lot for your car.
+Top tip: The historic town center of Santillana del Mar is completely pedestrianized, so make sure you plan ahead and find the address of a parking lot for your car.

 Recommended by Megan from Packing Up The Pieces